Chaudhary Bharat Singh

-Chaudhary Bharat Singh (born 14 January 1915 in Nilothi Village, Delhi) is an Indian politician, he was a member of Delhi Metropolitan Council (equivalent to MLA) for 4 terms and a former member of parliament in the 8th Lok Sabha (1984-1989) from the Outer Delhi constituency, which was one of the largest constituencies not only in Delhi but also in the country.
+Chaudhary Bharat Singh Shokeen (born 14 January 1915 in Nilothi, Delhi was an Indian politician, he was a member of Delhi Metropolitan Council (equivalent to MLA) for 4 terms and a former member of parliament in the 8th Lok Sabha (1984-1989) from the Outer Delhi constituency, which was one of the largest constituencies not only in Delhi but also in the country.
 It was abolished in 2008.